-Firm denies MLR failure: ‘We’re not tax advisers’
+Firm denies MLR failure: ‘We’re not tax advisers’by

 It is always a thorny discussion: what constitutes a tax adviser?
 While some make this claim without the support of any qualifications, a business hauled up before the first tier tribunal to answer money laundering failures went to great lengths to try and prove it did not provide advice.

 Online Tax Rebates (OTR) based its business on small-fry tax rebates such as the cost of laundering uniforms, or the purchase of small tools under the flat rate expense rules

 Potential clients were directed to click a claims link on the business’ website.
 Clients were then instructed to download a draft letter to HMRC (once they’d agreed to pay a standard £10 fee plus 24% of the refund).

 The clients used the templated letter to detail what they would like to claim tax relief on, such as the laundry of their workwear, and once they had inputted their details they could print the letter off and send it to HMRC.

 Because OTR claimed it was not a firm and informed, not advised, it believed that the money laundering regulations (SI 2017/692) didn’t apply to them.
 This was the reason why it opted for HMRC as a supervisory body as a precaution rather than a professional organisation such as the ICAEW.
 OTR’s belief was that its money laundering risk was low because “nothing we do should fall within that risk”